Meet our Year 4 Team:

 How we read in our guided reading lessons:

-In this unit, children will create a zoo information board for a rainforest exhibit.
+In this unit, children will create a fact file about Katherine Johnson, including a short biography.

 We will look ahead to the Times Table Check that takes place towards the end of the year.
 Check out www.timestables.co.uk for some fantastic games to aid learning as well as TTRS and www.topmarks.co.uk.